SERVIR-WA/GALUP/training/1_lu/modules/module4 copy.md

 sum method, but allows the modeler to exponentially raise the individual ranking values, which separates the weighted values farther apart than either the rank sum or rank reciprocal methods.
-Each individual ranking value is then divided by the sum of all the exponential values.
+Each individual ranking value is then divided by the sum of all the exponential values.<br>
 <img src="../../../img/eqn/Rank_exponential.svg" alt= "AttrTbl" width="500">

 > n = categories; p = power<br>